Jira Data Center Front-end API

 Web Resource contexts

 Web Resource Manager contexts are a popular way to add front-end resources (CSS, JS) to a page.
-The usage of wide and already full contexts might slow down Jira significantly and affect pages that are not actively taking advantage of your plugin’s capabilities.
+The usage of wide and already full contexts might slow down Jira significantly and affect pages that are not actively taking advantage of your app’s capabilities.

 Web Resource deprecation